RookieToExpert/az305/Compute/Azure_Batch.md

 ## Lab

-1. Create a Batch account along assosiicate it with a storage account:
+1. Create a Batch account along assosicate it with a storage account:

     ![alt text](image-3.png)